 Buy Large Cans and Reduce Plastic Waste

-Canned dog food is often packaged in multiples with a plastic wrap to hold them together.
-To cut out this waste encourage your retailer to buy and sell 100% cardboard wrapped products.
+Canned dog food is often packaged in multiples with plastic wrap to hold them together.
+To cut out this waste, encourage your retailer to buy and sell 100% cardboard-wrapped products.

-You can then buy these cans as singles or in multiples order to receive your discount.
-There is no need to use plastic and if you buy the largest cans you can also reduce the metal consumption.
+You can then buy these cans as singles or in multiples to receive your discount.
+There is no need to use plastic, and if you buy the largest cans, you can also reduce metal consumption.

-The larger the container, the less waste per unit of food is the way I look at it.
-Plus if recycled properly metal is one of the elements that can be constantly recycled.
+The larger the container, the less waste per unit of food is how I look at it.
+Plus, if recycled properly, metal is one of the elements that can be constantly recycled.

 Let me start with this amazing fact;

-Consider now that each dog eats tinned meat and that meat has to be fed resources and spews out waste.
-That is a lot of resources devoured and in the case of red meat, methane spewed out.
+Consider that each dog eats tinned meat and that meat has to be fed resources and spews out waste.
+That is a lot of resources devoured, and in the case of red meat, methane spewed out.

 For this reason, I would encourage a diet of white meat and fish.
 This diet is kinder to the planet and fulfills the zero waste dog brief to a higher degree.

-However, did you know that some 4 million fishing vessels of all sizes now fish the oceans?
+However, did you know that some 4 million fishing vessels of all sizes now fish in the world’s oceans?
 Source WWF

-We are overfishing our seas and illegally caught fish trapped in massive nets are just dumped overboard.
-For this reason, buy fish dog food only in containers marked with the ocean wise symbol.
+We are overfishing our seas, and illegally caught fish trapped in massive nets are just dumped overboard.
+For this reason, buy fish or dog food only in containers marked with the ocean-wise symbol.

 Studies also show that the environmental cost to the planet from raising poultry is significantly less than dairy.

-Those are the two greatest zero waste tips for all dog owners dogs.
-By shifting away from a largely red meat diet, the savings to the earth’s ecosystem could be enormous.
+Those are the two greatest zero waste tips for all dog owners.
+By shifting away from eating a largely red meat diet, the savings to the earth’s ecosystem could be enormous.

 How Safe Is It To Leave Dog Poop On The Ground?

-When left on the ground the eggs of certain parasites and worms can linger in the soil for years.
-Anyone or any dog who comes into contact with the contaminated soil may also come into contact with these eggs.
+When left on the ground, the eggs of certain parasites and worms can linger in the soil for years.
+As a result, anyone or any dog who comes into contact with the contaminated soil may also come into contact with these eggs.

 Think of your child coming directly into contact with fresh poop, “1 gram 23 million bacteria”, or even these eggs a year later.
 Young children love to play on the ground and often put things in their mouths or rub their eyes.

 This is why dog poop is very dangerous and should never be left on the ground.
-There is also a link between dog feces and Toxocariasis which is a roundworm parasitic infection that causes blindness.
+There is also a link between dog feces and Toxocariasis, a roundworm parasitic infection that causes blindness.

 The Environmental problem Caused By Not Picking Up Dog Poop

-As a result, light cannot fully penetrate the water surface and the oxygen levels in the water decrease.
-As a result of this, all the fish and aquatic animals in the water slowly become asphyxiated and die.
+Under these conditions, light cannot fully penetrate the water surface and the oxygen levels in the water decrease.
+As a result, all the fish and aquatic animals in the water slowly become asphyxiated and die.

-So if we are happy that leaving it is not the best option, what is?
+So if we are happy that leaving poop on the floor is not the best option, what is?

 The ultimate in zero waste is to use something you already have and is 100% natural.
-A newspaper fills this brief but it can be messy and is not secure unless you paper tape it, closed.
+A newspaper fills this brief, but it can be messy and not secure unless you tape it closed.

-If you do use newspaper try to get in under the dog as soon as it crouches and save yourself a lot of frustration.
+If you use a newspaper, try to get in under the dog as soon as it crouches and save yourself a lot of frustration.
 Also, use plenty of paper as it may leak due to its absorbent nature.

 We will not talk about 100% plastic bags here, poop or otherwise, as I think we can all agree that they are not a zero-waste dog option.